-To have professional indemnity insurance explained fully, it is first good to have a clear definition of what it is.
-Essentially, it is an insurance product designed for professional people and firms which covers them in the event of certain errors made during the course of their business.
-Policies cover such things as professional negligence, errors or omissions, breaches of professional duty or conduct and civil liabilities.
+To explain professional indemnity insurance (PI), you need a clear definition of what it is.
+Essentially, it is an insurance product designed for professional firms and people which covers them in the event of certain errors made during the course of their business.
+The policies available mainly cover professional negligence, errors or omissions, breach of professional duty and civil liabilities.

 This type of insurance means that professional people can work without the fear that they may be sued by a client or a third party for problems that occur as a result of their professional activities.
 In short, it allows professionals to carry out their work with greater confidence and peace of mind.